Home / Resume / Amazon / Warehouse Resume

 Key skills to include

-Amazon warehouse roles demand a specific set of technical and physical skills.
-Use the terminology that FC managers recognize.
+Amazon warehouse associate roles demand a specific set of technical and physical skills.
+Use the hard skill terms that FC managers and screening software both recognize.

 RF scanner operation